Masterton: Newspapers

-There are several newspapers circulated in Masterton, including two daily publications (Wairarapa Times-Age, The Dominion-Post) and a free community title, Wairarapa Midweek.
+There are several newspapers circulated in Masterton, including two daily publications (Wairarapa Times-Age, The Post) and a free community title, Wairarapa Midweek.

 The Wairarapa Times-Age is the only daily newspaper based in Masterton.
 Formed by a merger between the Wairarapa Age and the Wairarapa Daily Times on 1 April 1938, The Wairarapa Times-Age has an audited paid circulation of 5,427.
-The Wairarapa Times-Age is owned by Andrew Denholm of National Media Limited.
-NZME Publishing Limited sold the business, which includes the Wairarapa Midweek and TA Property papers in June 2016.
-Andrew Denholm was the previous general manager.
-Seamus Boyer is current editor.
+The Wairarapa Times-Age is owned by Stuff Group which bought the Wairarapa Times-Age from National Media Limited in May 2024.

 The Wairarapa Midweek, a weekly community paper with an audited circulation of 21,186, is distributed every Wednesday along with the TA Property.

-The Wairarapa Times Age building at 70 Chapel Street no longer holds the presses, and the space was used by the nascent Masterton Fab lab which has now relocated to UCOL.
+The Wairarapa Times-Age building at 70 Chapel Street no longer holds the presses, and the space was used by the nascent Masterton Fab lab which has now relocated to UCOL.

-Fairfax NZ owned The Dominion Post is widely circulated in the Masterton district.
+Fairfax NZ owned The Post is widely circulated in the Masterton district.
 The Wellington-based metropolitan daily newspaper has an office, Media House, at 123 Chapel Street in Masterton.
 The Dominion-Post has an audited paid circulation of 55,496.

 Radio

 Masterton is serviced by one local radio station.
 Wairarapa's MORE FM 89.5 or 105.9 for the coastal frequency.
 MORE FM broadcasts locally from 6am to 10am daily from studios in Kuripuni.
-The station was founded by controversial Broadcaster Paul Henry, as TODAY FM 89.3 in Carterton in 1991.
+The station was founded by controversial Broadcaster Paul Henry, as TODAY FM 89.3 in Carterton, in 1991.
 Later the station was rebranded as Hitz 89FM, Wairarapa's Best Music.
-The MORE FM Breakfast Show has been hosted by well-known local broadcaster Brent Gare, since 2004.
-The Saturday sports show at 8am has been hosted by local sports-caster Chris "Coggie" Cogdale since 1992.

 Television

 Television coverage reached Masterton in 1963, after the Otahoua transmitter east of the town was commissioned to relay Wellington's WNTV1 channel (now part of TVNZ 1).
-The town was early receiving television since the Otahoua transmitter was required to repeat the signal from the Mount Victoria (and later Mount Kaukau) transmitter in Wellington to the Wharite Peak transmitter near Palmerston North (also commissioned in 1963).
+The town was early receiving television, since the Otahoua transmitter was required to repeat the signal from the Mount Victoria (and later Mount Kaukau) transmitter in Wellington to the Wharite Peak transmitter near Palmerston North (also commissioned in 1963).
 Digital terrestrial television (Freeview HD) was introduced to the Masterton area in July 2011, in preparedness for the area's digital switchover in September 2013.
 The service broadcasts from the Popoiti transmitter, south of the township.